 To read Metro Girl’s other restaurant and pub reviews, click here for the contents page.

-For another Metro Girl blog posts on a George Gilbert Scott creation, read A bit of bling amongst the green: The glistening Albert Memorial in Hyde Park, or his grandson Giles Gilbert Scott’s creations A look inside Battersea Power Station before the developers move in or London Calling: BT Artbox celebrates 25 years of Childline
+For another Metro Girl blog posts on a George Gilbert Scott creation, read about the Albert Memorial, or his grandson Giles Gilbert Scott’s creations Battersea Power Station or London Calling: BT Artbox celebrates 25 years of Childline

 I absolutely adore London in the summer – there is so much to do and much of it alfresco.
 Although the weather has been incredibly changeable this year, I’ve had many lovely days and evenings out in the sunshine… I even stood in the rain to watch the Queen’s Diamond Jubilee Pageant.